conqp/amd-sfh-hid-dkms/README.rst

 Quirks
 ------
 On some systems, the sensor hub has not been programmed with information about the sensors active on the device.
-This results in no sensors bein activated and no HID devices being spawned by the driver.
-To manually active the respective sensors, you can load the module `amd-sfh-hid` with the kernel parameter `sensor_mask=<int>`.
+This results in no sensors being activated and no HID devices being spawned by the driver.
+To manually activate the respective sensors, you can load the module `amd-sfh-hid` with the kernel parameter `sensor_mask=<int>`.
 The available sensors are currently: